matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 to check the deployment status, 'kubectl describe deployment' to get detailed information, and 'kubectl rollout status' to watch the status of a deployment update.

-7) Can You Explain the Concept of 'Desired State' in Kubernetes Deployments?
+7) Can You Explain the Concept of Desired State in Kubernetes Deployments?
-Answer: The 'desired state' in Kubernetes Deployments refers to the state described in the Deployment’s configuration.
+Answer: The desired state in Kubernetes Deployments refers to the state described in the Deployment’s configuration.
 This includes aspects like the number of replicas, container images, and resource limits.
 Kubernetes continuously works to ensure that the actual state of the Deployment matches this desired state.